 This chapter provides a broad introduction to the process of sensing the Earth remotely from satellites and aircraft.
 Remotely sensed data have become a critical input to our ability to understand the Earth system, to monitor weather and other environmental events, to plan cities and manage resources, to monitor environmental change, and many other applications.
 Important among the applications is the use of remotely sensed information as an input to mapping the surface of the Earth (its "relief").
 Chapter 8: Representing Surfaces will include additional attention to remote sensing and photogrammetry as one of the major tools in the process of representing the surfaces.

-Registered Penn State students should return now to Canvas to take a self-assessment quiz about Photogrammetry.
+Registered Penn State students should return now take the self-assessment quiz about Photogrammetry.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.